apache/arrow/docs/source/format/Columnar.rst

    they should not be used for third-party extension types.

 This extension metadata can annotate any of the built-in Arrow logical types.
-The intent is that an implementation that does not support an extension type can still handle the underlying data.
-For example a 16-byte UUID value could be embedded in ``FixedSizeBinary(16)``, and implementations that do not have this extension type can still work with the underlying binary values and pass along the ``custom_metadata`` in subsequent Arrow protocol messages.
+For example, Arrow specifies a canonical extension type that represents a UUID as a FixedSizeBinary(16).
+Arrow implementations are not required to support canonical extensions, so an implementation that does not support this UUID type will simply interpret it as a ``FixedSizeBinary(16)`` and pass along the ``custom_metadata`` in subsequent Arrow protocol messages.

 Extension types may or may not use the ``'ARROW:extension:metadata'`` field.
 Let's consider some example